gopiashokan/Finance-Document-Classification-Using-Deep-Learning/README.md

 #### Model Deployment and Inference:

-   - **Hugging Face Hub Integration:** The Fine-Tuned model and tokenizer are deployed on the Hugging Face Hub using Access Token, allowing easy accessibility and inference through APIs.
+   - **Hugging Face Hub Integration:** The Fine-tuned model and tokenizer are deployed on the Hugging Face Hub using Access Token, allowing easy accessibility and inference through APIs.
      <br> *Hugging Face Hub:* [https://huggingface.co/gopiashokan/Financial-Document-Classification-using-Deep-Learning](https://huggingface.co/gopiashokan/Financial-Document-Classification-using-Deep-Learning)

    - **Application Development:** A user-friendly Streamlit application was developed to allow users to upload new HTML documents for classification.
 The application provided a simple interface for users to interact with, displaying the predicted class and associated confidence scores.
 Additionally, the application showcased the uploaded document, enhancing the interpretability of the classification results.